Tinkerforge/doc/source/Hardware/Bricklets/Temperature_IR.rst

    :target: ../../_images/Bricklets/bricklet_temperature_ir_brickv.jpg

 Point the Bricklet in different directions.
-The Brick Viewer will show you the ambient temperature (the temperature of the device) and the object temperature you point at.
+The Brick Viewer will show the ambient temperature (the temperature of the room) and the object temperature you point at.

-Since the emissivity depends on the material you can configure it.
+It is possible to configure the emissivity of the material you point at.
 Enter 0xFFFF = 65535 for an emissivity of 1.0.
 The default is an emisivity of 0.98 (0.98 * 0xFFFF = 64224).

 After this you can go on with writing your own application.
-See :ref:`Interface and Coding <temperatureir_programming_interfaces>`
+See the :ref:`Programming Interface <temperatureir_programming_interfaces>`
 section for the API of the Temperature IR Bricklet and examples in your programming language.